88-degrees/Book-of-Changes/appendix03s2.md

 7. Khien, (the symbol of heaven, and) conveying the idea of strength, shows to men its easy (and natural) action.
 Khwăn, (the symbol of earth, and) conveying the idea of docility, shows to men its compendious (receptivity and operation).

 8. The Yâo (or lines) are imitative representations of this.
-The Hsiang, or emblematic figures, are pictorial representations of the same.
+The [**Xiàng**](https://en.wikipedia.org/wiki/Four_Symbols), or emblematic figures, are pictorial representations of the same.

 9. The movements of the lines and figures take place (at the hand of the operator), and are unseen; the good fortune or ill is seen openly and is beyond.
 The work to be done appears by the changes; the sympathies of the sages are seen in their explanations.